CryptoDinh/botasaurus/docs/docs/what-is-botasaurus.md

 This time, you will observe the same result as before, but instead of using Anti Detect Selenium, we are utilizing the Anti Detect request module.

-## 💡 Understanding Botasaurus
+## 💡 Understanding flute

-Let's learn about the features of Botasaurus that assist you in web scraping and automation.
+Let's learn about the features of flute that assist you in web scraping and automation.

 ### How to Scrape Multiple Data Points/Links?